How important is underlay?

 A plush pile carpet is very luxurious and comfortable to live with.
 A twist pile carpet has the added benefit of minimising the appearance of tracking or foot marking.
 We recommend that you select products depending on your lifestyle and the foot traffic in your home.

 A broadloom metre is actually 3.66 square metres, i.e. 1 metre cut from a carpet roll, which is normally 3.66 metres in width.
-It’s always a good idea to compare the square metre cost of carpet against other floor coverings such as ceramic tiles, vinyl or timber as they are specifically priced by the square metre and you can determine a better comparison of value.
+It’s always a good idea to compare the square metre cost of carpet against other floor coverings such as ceramic tiles, luxury vinyl or timber as they are specifically priced by the square metre and you can determine a better comparison of value.

 Shedding results from the type of fibre used in the manufacturing of the carpet.
 Carpet that is manufactured with staple fibre has shorter fibres in the yarn and will shed for a short time depending on the amount of foot traffic and how often you vacuum.
 BCF, or Bulked Continuous Fibre, is the other type of fibre used in the manufacturing of carpet.
 In terms of durability there is little difference between the two.
 Wool is naturally a staple fibre; nylon and polyester can be either staple or BCF and olefin is usually BCF.